MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Get-MgBetaDriveListDrive.md

 Only present on document libraries.
 Allows access to the list as a [drive][] resource with [driveItems][driveItem].

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgDriveListDrive](/powershell/module/Microsoft.Graph.Files/Get-MgDriveListDrive?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Get (Default)